NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Terrain Scout.md

 **Prerequisites** Scout Dedication
 * * *
-You gain the [[Feats/Terrain Stalker|Terrain Stalker]] skill feat twice, choosing a different terrain each time.
+You gain the [[Terrain Stalker|Terrain Stalker]] skill feat twice, choosing a different terrain each time.

 If you [[Actions/Avoid Notice|Avoid Notice]] while exploring and any allies use [[Actions/Follow the Expert|Follow the Expert]] to follow you as you do so, you can choose one of those allies to gain the benefit of any one Terrain Stalker feat you have.